Joe Lockhart: After the White House

 Lockhart co-founded the consulting firm The Glover Park Group, becoming its Managing Director.

-In June 2011, he joined Facebook as the head of the company's corporate, policy and international communications team.
+In June 2011, he joined Facebook as the head of the company's corporate, policy, and international communications team.
 Not wanting to relocate to the company's headquarters in Menlo Park, California, he left the company in October 2012.

 On February 15, 2016, Lockhart was introduced as the new executive vice president of communications and top public relations official for the National Football League; he left the job after the 2018 Super Bowl to spend time with his family.

 Personal life

 Lockhart was previously married to Laura Logan, Deputy Press Secretary for John Glenn's 1984 presidential run and a longtime ABC News producer.
 In 2013, Lockhart married Giovanna Gray.
+They divorced in 2022.

 In 2016, it was announced that President Obama and his family planned to rent Lockhart's Kalorama home after he left office.
-It was later revealed that the Obamas purchased the house from the Lockharts in May 2017, saying that it made sense to own the property since they would remain in Washington D.C. for at least two more years.
+It was later revealed that the Obamas purchased the house from Lockhart in May 2017, saying that it made sense to own the property since they would remain in Washington D.C. for at least two more years.